How hard will Hurricane Lee hit New England? The cold North Atlantic may decide that

 The most powerful hurricanes in history in the Atlantic have made landfall in the Caribbean, Mexico and Southern U.S. That’s because the warm water tends to fuel the storms, giving them strength.

 The Galveston Hurricane of August 1900 was the deadliest hurricane in U.S. history, claiming thousands of lives.
-Hurricane Katrina laid waste to New Orleans in 2005.
-Superstorm Sandy caused damage across more than a dozen states, and wreaked havoc in the Northeast when it made landfall near Atlantic City, New Jersey.
+Hurricane Katrina laid waste to much of southeast Louisiana and Mississippi’s Gulf Coast in 2005.
+Superstorm Sandy in 2012 caused damage across more than a dozen states, and wreaked havoc in the Northeast when it made landfall near Atlantic City, New Jersey.

 WARMING OCEANS